basics/nuxt-booster/docs/content/en/index.md

 title: Introduction
 description: ''
 position: 1
-category: ''
 features:
   - dynamic loading of viewport based page resources like fonts (subselectors, media queries), components, pictures
   - optional loading prevention of resources at low bandwidth or weak hardware
   - prevents the loading of unnecessary resources (including components) that are outside the current viewport.
   - optional info layer concept to inform users about a reduced UX when bandwidth or hardware is compromised.
 results:
   - delivery of the minimum required resources based on the current viewport
   - if you use the tools as specified we can guarantee a lighthouse performance score of 100/100
 ---

 <!-- <img src="/preview.png" class="light-img" width="1280" height="640" alt=""/>